Li Shishi — A Famous Courtesan, the Lover of Emperor, and Witness of Tragic History

 During that catastrophe, everyone’s fate had changed cruelly, including Li Shishi.

-There were several versions of her ending, in different novels, poems, or gossips, all of them were reflections of people living in this destructive tragedy.
+There were several versions of her ending, in different novels, poems, or gossip, all of them were reflections of people living in this destructive tragedy.

 Portrait of Zhao Ji the Emperor Huizong of Song — Taipei Palace Museum

-Mysterious Ending of Li Shishi After the Catastrophic War
+Mysterious Ending of Li Shishi After the Cruel War

 The most popular saying was that she didn’t escape successfully.